 Even with the advances in web design, it’s still common to see sites with the classic blue hyperlinks.
 It’s the same colour you see in a Microsoft Office Word file if you create anchor links on text.

 My argument for blue being used so frequently is that it became ingrained, just like the Windows Start button being on the bottom left of your PC screen.
-By the same token website logos are usually on the top left.
-It is habit.
+Similarly, website logos are usually on the top left.

 Effect on Website User Experience